 PIA's FAQ section addresses why PIA might not work in ChinaCountries with high censorship block VPN activity

-However, some VPNs can unblock websites and overcome these restrictions more reliably than others.
+However, some VPNs can safely access websites more reliably than others.
 VPNs protect you by encrypting your browsing activity, so that no third parties can see what you’re doing online.
-They are designed to bypass the Great Firewall and access blocked sites like Facebook and YouTube.
+They are designed to work on restrictive networks and privately access sites like Facebook and YouTube.

 To work reliably in China, your VPN needs to use strong obfuscation technology so that the Firewall can’t tell you’re using it.
 PIA lacks these features, which is why it doesn’t always work in China.
 However, I have found and tried out some troubleshooting tips that may help you set up PIA to work even in China.